From spin squeezing to fast state discrimination: Introduction

-The $1/\NUMBER$ dependence in (\ref{model error bound}) is anticipated from a monogamy inequality \cite{CoffmanPRA00,OsborneVerstraetePRL2006} for pairwise entanglement when applied to a system with permutation symmetry.
-To see this, first note that $ \| \rho_{\rm eff}(t) - \rho_1(t) \|_1 = | {\vec r}_{\rm eff} - {\vec r}_1 | $ measures both unitary and nonunitary errors in the mean field state $\rho_{\rm eff} $, by which we mean differences in the Bloch vector orientation and length.
-However due to the symmetry of the interaction (\ref{contact interaction}) the error here is mainly nonunitary, caused by the pairwise (and higher order) entanglement of qubit 1 with $2, 3, \cdots \! , \NUMBER$ and its resulting entropy increase.
-So we can assume that the model error $\epsilon$ is predominantly a nonunitary error caused by pairwise entanglement.
-Let $ \tau( \rho_{ij} ) $ be the {\it tangle} (concurrence squared) between qubits $i$ and $j$, a measure of their shared entanglement detected via the two-qubit density matrix $ \rho_{ij} $, traced over other atoms.
+The $1/\NUMBER$ dependence in (\ref{model error bound}) is anticipated from a monogamy inequality \cite{CoffmanPRA00,OsborneVerstraetePRL2006} for pairwise pseudospin entanglement when applied to a system with permutation symmetry.
+To see this, first note that $ \| \rho_{\rm eff}(t) - \rho_1(t) \|_1 = | {\vec r}_{\rm eff} - {\vec r}_1 | $ measures both unitary and nonunitary errors in the mean field state $\rho_{\rm eff} $, by which we mean differences in the Bloch vector orientations and lengths.
+However due to the symmetry of the interaction (\ref{contact interaction}) the error here is mainly nonunitary, caused by the pairwise (and higher order) entanglement of bosonic qubit 1 with $2, 3, \cdots \! , \NUMBER$ and its resulting entropy increase.
+(With the translational degrees of freedom of the atoms condensed into a single trap mode, the only entanglement here is between the internal states of the atoms.)
+So we can assume that the model error $\epsilon$ is predominantly a nonunitary error caused by pseudospin entanglement.
+Let $ \tau( \rho_{ij} ) $ be the {\it tangle} (concurrence squared) between bosonic qubits $i$ and $j$, a measure of their shared entanglement detected via the two-qubit density matrix $ \rho_{ij} $, traced over other atoms.
 The tangle satisfies the monogamy inequality \cite{CoffmanPRA00,OsborneVerstraetePRL2006}

-The left side is a sum of the tangles (each quantifying two-qubit entanglement) between qubits 1 and 2, between 1 and 3, and so on.
-The right side is a measure of the total entanglement of qubit 1 with the ensemble, including genuine multiparticle entanglement, detected via the reduced density matrix $\rho_{1}$ (note that every qubit state $\rho$ has $ {\rm det}\rho \le \frac{1}{4}$).
-If the system has permutation symmetry, the tangles are equal and satisfy an intuitive bound
+The left side is a sum of the tangles (each quantifying two-qubit entanglement) between bosonic qubits 1 and 2, between 1 and 3, and so on.
+The right side is a measure of the total entanglement of qubit 1 with the ensemble, including genuine multiparticle entanglement, detected via the reduced density matrix $\rho_{1}$ (note that every qubit state has $ {\rm det}\rho \le \frac{1}{4}$).
+Because the system has permutation symmetry, the tangles are equal and satisfy an intuitive bound

 This has the same large $\NUMBER$ behavior as the model error bound (\ref{model error bound}).
 As previously noted by Yang \cite{YangPLA2006}, the pairwise entanglement (as measured by concurrence or tangle) in any permutation-symmetric state always vanishes in the large $\NUMBER$ limit: